-If you’re installing your temporary fence around a building site, it’s also likely you’ll need to wrap your fence.
+If you’re installing your temporary fence around a building site, it’s also likely you’ll need to wrap your fence to improve security and privacy.
 Temporary fencing wrap is required by most local councils, as it stops debris and dust from being blown into the public space.

 It’s not only important to install your fence safely, but also to maintain it as time goes on.
 Depending on how long your temporary fencing is set up for, it’s a good idea to cast your eye over it on a regular basis to ensure the stays are sufficiently anchoring the fence and the clamps are still nice and tight.

-Also check regularly to ensure the concrete blocks remain in the correct position and aren’t a tripping hazard.
+Also check regularly to ensure the bases remain in the correct position and aren’t a tripping hazard.

 If you follow these simple steps, your temporary fencing will be safe for you, your workers, and anyone in the proximity of your site!
 At TTFS, our fencing is designed for fast installation once on site – all you need is basic hand tools.
 For example, you can easily install 200 meters of panels in less than 2 hours!

 Our temporary fencing is designed for quick installation with little training.
 If you require any assistance or advice, please give the TTFS team a call on 1300 841 782.

 At TTFS, our temporary fencing is strong and manufactured to handle harsh Australian weather conditions.
 Whether your temporary fence is required to protect your construction or property site, we have a product that will be suited to your needs.
 Phone us today on 1300 841 782 or fill in an enquiry form and we will be in touch.